-From Speckswinkel the Hatzbach stream flowed west towards Wohra, in a deep valley through a forest north of Erksdorf.
+From Speckswinkel, the Hatzbach stream flowed west towards Wohra, in a deep valley through a forest north of Erksdorf.
 A track of open land, traversed by a few hedges, gently sloped from the Hatzback to Erksdorf.
 A forest extended to the north and west of Emsdorf towards the Hatzbach.
 To the north of the French camp, between Emsdorf and Erksdorf, several streams ran through a swampy valley.
-An open track of land occupied the area to the south of the camp.
+An open tract of land occupied the area to the south of the camp.

-The French were posted at the mouth of the Hatzbach Valley, fronting to north-east, astride of the two roads that lead from Kirchhain to Fritzlar and to Ziegenhain.
+The French were posted at the mouth of the Hatzbach Valley, fronting to northeast, astride of the two roads that lead from Kirchhain to Fritzlar and to Ziegenhain.
 Their right lay in rear of the village of Erksdorf, and their left in front of the village of Emsdorf, resting on a forest some 5 km long extending to Allendorf.
 The camp extended on about 4 km.

 The Bercheny Hussards were encamped on the right wing to the south of Erksdorf while light infantry was posted to the west of this village.
 Anhalt Infanterie occupied the centre of the camp and Royal Bavière Infanterie the left wing.

 There were very few advanced posts to guard the approach of the camp.

 Description of Events